j-romchain/SpotiFlyer---Artists-too/README.md

 All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
 Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!

  - For **Translations** , read [Contributing.md](https://github.com/Shabinder/SpotiFlyer/blob/main/CONTRIBUTING.md)
+ - For **Builing for other tests**, use the commands in .github/workflows/build-release-binaries.yml and gradlew.bat/.bash (windows/linux)

 **Please Donate to support me and my work!**
 </br>